dlight-js/homepage/apps/homepage/public/docs/getting-started/introduction.md

   }
 </>
 ```
-In jsx, we just have to use conditional statements and function maps, and say goodbye to our good friends "for" and "if".
+In jsx, we have to use conditional statements and function maps, and say goodbye to our good friends "for" and "if".
 But things are different in DLight, we welcome our old friends back:
 ```js
 if (showHello) {
   div("hello")